- Coronavirus Pandemic

-The Village is still providing many services to residents and businesses.
+The Village can provide many services to residents and businesses remotely.
 Residents are encouraged to contact the Village online with any inquiries, and if they need assistance with services.
 The Village’s online Citizen Request Tracker has 47 categories of service requests.
 Residents can also call the usual Village phone numbers to contact staff or receive services.
 Not all services will be available, and response times may be slower.

 - Village Hall Administration and Finance (847) 588-8000